 You can read more about each of our team members below.

-Lucy Best, Communications and Community Engagement Lead
+Lucy Best, Manager, Engagement

 Lucy joined MEFL as a community engagement officer in 2011 and has been part of the PC team since its launch in 2013.

 Lucy has a background of community engagement in the arts and is still an active artist, writer and performer.
 She has a BA Hons and has also worked as a teacher and event manager.